 Aims and objectives:

 - To develop a scalable low-cost intervention to support medication adherence in people prescribed treatment for hypertension in primary care.
-The intervention will consist of two components: (i) a very brief face-to-face intervention delivered by a practice nurse or healthcare assistant that ‘signposts’ the patient to (ii) a digital intervention designed to provide ongoing support between practice visits.
+The intervention will consist of two components: (i) a very brief intervention delivered by a practice nurse or healthcare assistant that ‘signposts’ the patient to (ii) a digital intervention designed to provide ongoing support between practice visits.

 - To evaluate the acceptability and feasibility of the two-component intervention and the feasibility of conducting a (cost-) effectiveness trial.